 Janie Geiser is the recipient of a 2016 Doris Duke Artist Award.

 JANIE GEISER is an internationally recognized visual/theater artist and experimental filmmaker, whose work is known for its investigation of the emotional power of inanimate objects, its sense of mystery, and its strength of design.
 “Geiser shares with filmmakers such as Jan Svankmajer the rare ability to make children’s toys and seemingly innocent objects … resonate with the most unsettling, arcane, and adult fears.
 Better still, Geiser gives voice to the reaches of the unconscious, pointing to the abandoned splendor that exists prior to the rules of society and language.”
 (Holly Willis, Res, 2004)

-Geiser’s films have been screened at the Whitney Museum of American Art, the Guggenheim Museum, the Museum of Modern Art, Pacific Film Archives, the San Francisco Cinematheque, LACMA (Los Angeles County Museum of Art), Berkeley Art Museum, and at numerous festivals, including 6 New York Film Festivals, the Rotterdam International Film Festival, the Toronto Film Festival, the London International Film Festival, San Francisco Film Festival, and the Hong Kong International Film Festival.
-She also designed puppets for Jessica Yu's documentary film Protagonist, which premiered in 2007.
-She was recognized in the LA Weekly’s 2006 State of the Arts as one of 100 significant Los Angeles Artists.
+Geiser’s films have been screened at the Whitney Museum of American Art, the Guggenheim Museum, the Museum of Modern Art, Pacific Film Archives, the Centre Pompidou, the Salzberg Museum, San Francisco MOMA, LACMA (Los Angeles County Museum of Art) and at numerous festivals, including 9 New York Film Festivals, the Rotterdam International Film Festival, the Toronto Film Festival, the London International Film Festival, San Francisco Film Festival, Oberhausen, and the Hong Kong International Film Festival.
 Her films are in the permanent collection of the Museum of Modern Art.